Robottiker/module_space/Construction.md

 Remove dust/dirt and rust converter leftovers from the surface.
 Like washing a car.
 6. **Apply zink primer**
-*Paint zink primer on the grinded spots.*
+Paint zink primer on the grinded spots.
-*Clean spots with alcohol before painting.*
+Roughen the spots and clean with alcohol before painting.
 7. **Seal floor with plates**
 *Weld metal plates on the floor*
 8. **Basic floor**